Alan Klingenstein: Film production and distribution

 Klingenstein developed Filmcatcher.com, containing editorial coverage of art house films, on-camera interviews with filmmakers and actors, film festival coverage, critical reviews, celebrity picks, and profiles of the independent film community.

-In 2010, Klingenstein joined with brothers Danny and Jack Fisher to create FilmRise, a film acquisition fund and distribution company established to acquire and distribute a slate of both mainstream and specialized films, documentaries, and television series.
+In 2010, Klingenstein joined with brothers Danny and Jack Fisher to create FilmRise, a film and television content acquisition fund and distribution company, established to acquire and distribute a slate of both mainstream and specialized films, documentaries, and television series.

-OC 87 was released by FilmRise in June 2012.
-It depicts how Bradford (Buddy) Clayman, a middle-aged man who suffered an obsessive-compulsive disorder for over 20 years, was finally able to enter a path of recovery.
-The New York Times called it "a moving, penetrating documentary".
+Klingenstein and the Fisher brothers sold Filmrise in 2025 to Radial Entertainment, a production and distribution conpany backed by funds managed by Oaktree Capital Management.
+Radial's catalog of over 70,000 films and TV episodes is one of the largest in the industry.
+Alan Klingenstein currently helps to manage that catalog, as the Vice Chairman of Radial Entertainment.